spotify/HubFramework/README.md

 The Dash documentation is updated automatically for you on any changes to the framework.
 Get it by subscribing to the [https://spotify.github.io/HubFramework/docsets/HubFramework.xml](dash-feed://https%3A%2F%2Fspotify%2Egithub%2Eio%2FHubFramework%2Fdocsets%2FHubFramework%2Exml) feed.

+## Live editing

+Since the Hub Framework enables UIs to be defined using JSON data, it also enables you to quickly build or prototype UIs using a local JSON file.
+It includes a command line tool (`hublive`) that, when run, enables you to see changes you make in that local JSON file rendered live in your application.
+For more information about how to use live editing, see the [Live editing guide](https://spotify.github.io/HubFramework/live-editing-guide.html)

 ## Xcode file templates

 The Hub Framework contains a set of Xcode file templates that make it easy to create the boilerplate for components, content operations, etc.